TCAA supports legislative and regulatory policies that advance the following objectives:

 TCAA encourages the State of Texas to evaluate opportunities that may exist for the state partner with Brand USA (formerly the Corporation for Travel Promotion) on international marketing programs.
 Brand USA administers approximately $100 million annually for the purposes of promoting the United States as a destination for international visitors, in partnerships with state and local government and private entities.

-- Assuring the safety and convenience of the travelling public
+- Assuring the safety and convenience of the traveling public

 TCAA supports the federal role in assuring safety and security at our airports and for the national and international aviation system.
 We are committed to working closely with our federal partners on enhancing the safety and security and improving passenger convenience at our airports.